MBappy-404/Movie-ui/README.md

 CineVerse is a movie streaming web application for viewers and administrators.
 Users can discover, watch, review, and add movies to a personal watchlist for later viewing.
 Admins have a dashboard to manage content, users, and more.
 The platform is built with modern web technologies and offers a seamless, dark-mode-first experience.

 ### Key Capabilities
 - **User Management:** Admins can view and manage users, ban/unban users, and view user activity stats.
-(Note: Role assignment and advanced filtering are not currently implemented.)
 - **Movie Management:** Add, update, and delete movies with rich details (title, description, genre, cast, release date, trailer, video, poster).
 Movies can be set as Published or Draft.
 - **Category & Genre Management:** Create and assign categories/genres (e.g., Action, Drama, Comedy) for efficient movie organization.
 - **Watchlist:** Users can add movies to a personal watchlist for later viewing.